Vaccine Info

 Evusheld Pregnancy

-There are no available data on the presence of tixagevimab or cilgavimab in human milk or animal milk, the effects on the breastfed infant, or the effects of the drug on milk production.
+There is insufficient data to evaluate a drug-associated risk of significant congenital disabilities, miscarriage, or adverse maternal or fetal outcomes.
+Therefore, EVUSHELD should only be used during pregnancy if the potential benefit outweighs the risk for the mother and the fetus.
+There are no available data on the presence of tixagevimab or cilgavimab in human milk or animal milk, the effects on breastfed infants, or the effects of the drug on milk production.
 Maternal IgG is known to be present in human milk.

 Evusheld and Multiple Sclerosis

-In a study published on May 21, 2022 - Tixagevimab and Cilgavimab (Evusheld) boost antibody levels to SARS-CoV-2 in patients with multiple sclerosis on b-cell depleters - In this study, patients with MS who had an attenuated antibody response to COVID-19 vaccines due to exposure to b-cell depleters now had the highest antibody response possible after receiving Evusheld.
+In a study published on May 21, 2022 - Tixagevimab and Cilgavimab boost antibody levels to SARS-CoV-2 in patients with multiple sclerosis on b-cell depleters - In this study, patients with MS who had an attenuated antibody response to COVID-19 vaccines due to exposure to b-cell depleters now had the highest antibody response possible after receiving Evusheld.

 Evusheld and Cancer